tzervas/homelab-infra/docs/setup/quick-start.md

 ---

-**🎊 Congratulations!** You now have a production-ready homelab infrastructure with GitLab, Keycloak, and comprehensive monitoring.
-Time to start building amazing projects!
+**🎊 Congratulations!** Your production-ready homelab infrastructure is now complete!
+Time to start building amazing projects with GitLab, Keycloak, and monitoring.